Jbdealord/payment_api_v1/README.md

 Please, consider reading of the following parts if you want to know more on how it's working, how to run it locally, how to contribute and how to deploy it.

+Although it's proven to work system, there's still the big room for improvements.
+Next steps are described in `TODO` section below.
+Those items should be adjusted as time goes on - having new experience in the domain and this particular system.

 Architecture
 ------------